fengpeiyuan/bit-opt/README.md

 ## Using
 	* fetch 1 will return the position also
-	* sendback 1 must provice the position be fetched
+	* send back 1 must provice the position be fetched

 ## License